lukescott/es-type-hinting/README.md

 All of the above solutions are great, but suffer from the following issues:

 - They are not part of the ECMA standard.
-- They use a colon `:` that is ambiguous with:
+- They use a colon `:` which is ambiguous with:
     - JavaScript objects
     ```javascript
     var point = {